 Freight Shipping Tips

-- Label your shipment with the pick-up and delivery locations to combat the misplacement of cargo including a contact number for shipper and consignee.
+- Label your shipment with the pick-up and delivery locations to combat the displacement of cargo including a contact number for the shipper and consignee.

 - In the event that your freight arrives damaged, you MUST notate said damages on the delivery receipt.
 Failure to do so could result in the claim being denied.

 - Stating a shipping commodity other than the commodity being shipped could result in a re-classification fee.
 If you are unsure about a particular freight class feel free to contact one of our sales representatives.